Meatless Monday Challenge

 Looking for a way to use up stale bread and satisfy your sweet tooth?
 This Vegan Bread Pudding will absolutely melt in your mouth, curbing your sweet cravings and breathing new life into your stale bread!

-With just 6 simple ingredients and ready in under an hour, this delicious vegan dessert recipe will not only brighten your mood but will also come together easily.
+With just 6 simple ingredients and ready in under an hour, this delicious easy vegan dessert recipe will not only brighten your mood but will also come together easily.
 And the bonus?
 Your kitchen will smell fantastic.

 Vegan Bread Pudding Tips and Tricks